 Please note: Requests to defer received after 15 January 2023 will be considered until 31 August 2023 only.
 Requests received after 31 August 2023 will not be considered by Hackney Education.
 If you decide you want to defer after the start of term you must make the request to the headteacher of your child’s allocated school.
 Any decision to educate your child out of cohort must be agreed by the headteacher.
 If you did not apply for a Reception place before 31 August 2023 you will be required to make an In Year Reception application which will be dealt with in accordance with the In Year admissions process.

 You may wish to provide evidence to support your request from relevant professionals working with your child/family that demonstrate why it is in your child’s best interest to be placed outside their normal age appropriate cohort.

 Considering your request

-In line with guidance from the Department for Education (DfE) and the Local Government and Social Care Ombudsman (LGO) Hackney Education acknowledges your right to delay your summer born child’s start at school until they reach statutory school age i.e. the term after their fifth birthday.
-By requesting deferral before 31 August 2021 you indicate your intention to exercise this right.
+In line with guidance from the Department for Education (DfE) and the Local Government and Social Care Ombudsman (LGO) Hackney Education acknowledges your right to defer your summer born child’s start at school until they reach statutory school age i.e. the term after their fifth birthday.
+By requesting deferral before 31 August 2023 you indicate your intention to exercise this right.